Best things to do in Rome that are worth booking in advance

 7. Roman Forum

 The concentrated area of ruins that is the Roman Forum tells the tale of everyday life in ancient Rome.
-More than 4 million visitors per annum walk among the historically significant ruins in the small valley between the Palatine and Capitoline Hills.
+More than 4 million visitors per year walk among the historically significant ruins in the small valley between the Palatine and Capitoline Hills.

 By investing in a skip the line ticket before your visit, you’ll have more time to stroll down the famous Via Sacra.
 This used to be the main thoroughfare connecting the Colosseum with the Piazza del Campidoglio.